 Takotsubo cardiomyopathy was first identified in Japan in 1990 and is now reported worldwide.

 It was named "takotsubo" cardiomyopathy because during the acute phase of the syndrome, the left ventricle bulges and takes on a balloon shape.
-This shape is similar in appearance to the Japanese fisherman's "tako-tsubo" - an octopus trap.
+This shape is similar in appearance to the Japanese fisherman's tako-tsubo, meaning an octopus trap.

 Takotsubo cardiomyopathy starts abruptly and unpredictably, with symptoms of chest pain, shortness of breath, and fainting.

-The condition is usually triggered by an emotionally or physically stressful event.
-It occurs most often in women 50 years of age and older.
+The condition is usually triggered by an emotionally or physically stressful event and is most often seen in women between the ages of 61 and 76 years.

-Most individuals with takotsubo cardiomyopathy seek emergency treatment because of concern they are experiencing a heart attack.
+Most individuals with takotsubo cardiomyopathy seek emergency treatment because of concerns that they may be experiencing a heart attack.
 Although it has similar symptoms to a heart attack, individuals with takotsubo cardiomyopathy show no evidence of blocked coronary arteries, and recover quickly.

-Although over one-quarter of individuals (28.5%) have no clear triggers, takotsubo myopathy is typically triggered by an unexpected emotionally or physically stressful event.
+Although roughly 28.5 percent of people have no clear triggers, takotsubo myopathy is typically triggered by an unexpected emotionally or physically stressful event.